Why Teaching?

 SCRIPT Requirement

 Peer Assistant courses designated by the School of Journalism and Mass Communication may be used to fulfill the SCRIPT experiential learning requirement for students in the major.
-These courses have a prefix of JMC or CLAS.
+These courses have a prefix of JMC.

 What does a teaching experience look like?